 In 2010 the college became the first animal healing organisation to become a full member of the Confederation of Healing Organisations.
 In the same year we developed the first academic qualification in the UK for professionally trained animal healers.
 The BTEC Level 4 Professional Diploma in Animal Healing in partnership with Plumpton College, East Sussex was launched in January the following year.

 2013 saw the completion of the second successful BTEC course and we were proud to have received a Grade ‘A’ standard from Edexcel (examining board for BTEC qualifications) in both consecutive years.
 At the end of that year Emily then sadly moved overseas where she still continues to teach healing, and is still a strong supporter of the work Asentia carries out and Alison moved on to develop her Garden Design business.
 The Asentia Team had shared their knowledge and experience on over 40 workshops and delivered more than 700 hours of academic teaching for BTEC to train professional animal healing therapists.

-Over the past years Asentia has ticked along running workshops and starting the development of online courses, continuing with the solid foundation set down by the academic course, for high standards and theoretical knowledge embedded in sound practical skills working with animals and people in a holistic way.
-Now 6 years on, in 2019, after an enforced break last year I am looking to take Asentia forward into the future .
-I am doing this by changing the emphasis of Asentia from college to healing with animals, where we learn about healing from the animals themselves, from nature and from each other so that we can all heal.
-Teaching and training will be shared by all participants because in that way our learning will be organic, meaningful and remain with a solid foundation.
+Over the past years Asentia has ticked along running workshops and starting the development of new courses, continuing with the solid foundation of theoretical knowledge embedded in sound practical skills working with animals and people in a holistic way.
+Now 7 years on, Asentia is evolving and moving forward into the future.
+This is happening through changing the emphasis from giving healing to animals, to healing ourselves, learning about healing from the animals themselves, from nature and from each other so that we can all heal.
+Teaching and training will be jointly led by myself and Sandra and will be shared by all participants because in that way our learning will be organic, meaningful and remain with a solid foundation.